deductive techniques for model-based concurrency verification

 More specifically, the work in this thesis builds on Concurrent Separation Logic (CSL), a program logic that specialises in reasoning about concurrent programs, targeting properties of functional correctness and safe memory usage.
 In recent years, there has been tremendous progress on both the theory and practice of CSL-based program verification.
 Nevertheless, many open challenges remain.
 This thesis focusses on one such challenge in particular, namely on how to verify global functional properties of real-world concurrent software, in a sound and practical manner.

 Part II of this thesis contributes a practical abstraction technique for verifying global behavioural properties of shared-memory concurrent software.
 Our technique builds on the insight that concurrent program behaviour cannot easily be specified on the level of source code.
 This is because realistic programming languages have only very little algebraic behaviour, due to their advanced language constructs.
-Instead, our approach allows to specify their behaviour as a mathematical model, with an elegant algebraic structure.
+Instead, our approach allows specifying their behaviour as a mathematical model, with an elegant algebraic structure.
 More specifically, we use process algebra as the modelling language, where the actions are abstractions of shared-memory updates in the program.
-Furthermore, we extend CSL with logical primitives that allow to prove that a program refines its process-algebraic model.
+Furthermore, we extend CSL with logical primitives that allow one to prove that a program refines its process-algebraic model.
 These refinement proofs solve the typical abstraction problem: establishing whether the model is a sound abstraction of the modelled program.
-This abstraction approach is proven sound with help of the Coq proof assistent, and is implemented in the VerCors verifier.
-We demonstrate our approach on various examples, including a classical leader election protocol, as well as a real-world case study from industry, concerning safety-critical software.
+This abstraction approach is proven sound with help of the Coq proof assistant, and is implemented in the VerCors verifier.
+We demonstrate our approach on various examples, including a classical leader election protocol, as well as a real-world case study from industry: the formal verification of a safety-critical traffic tunnel control system that is currently employed in Dutch traffic.